evilmurries/CST438_order_service/README.md

 Libera is a food ordering service web application composed of dedicated microservices.
-Order service is a frontend microservice that accesses restaurant metadata and saves the orders of users to an order database using an order table.
+Order service is a frontend microservice that accesses restaurant metadata and saves the orders of users to an orders database using an orders table.

 It communicates using RabbitMq with a backend service.